-If you feel an emotion cluster which is a disoriented feeling consists of feeling anxious and fearful.
-It’s a dramatic emotional reaction and takes time to understand, give a name to what you are feeling.
+If you feel an emotion cluster which is a disoriented feeling consisting of anxiety and fear.
+It’s a dramatic emotional reaction and takes time to understand, and give a name to your feelings.
 What triggered these emotions in you?
 Try to keep in mind what detonates positive and negative emotions in you

 · Work on your relationships and connections

-By building a support network, you create a safe space to express your feelings and improve how you understand your emotions.
+Building a support network creates a safe space to express your feelings and improve how you understand your emotions.
 If you join a group from your area, you will have a source of motivation when needed.

 · Prioritize self-care

-Make sure not to slack in care of your own body and mind health.
+Make sure not to slack about your own body and mind health.
 Keeping a healthy lifestyle is essential to keep your emotional stability.
 Sleep well, eat healthily and make sure to do some exercise.

 · Set realistic goals